pawanit17/Bots/README.md

-# PDIT_learning_bot_v1

-Learns
+# Microsoft Bot Framework: A minimalistic bot that asks two numbers from the user and adds them up and returns as a prompt.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it provides a minimal skeleton of a bot.
+This bot has been created using [Bot Framework](https://dev.botframework.com).

 ## Prerequisites